-- You can inject into the front of your thigh or your belly (abdomen), but not the area 2 inches (5 cm) around your belly button (navel). - If somebody else gives you the injection, you can also use the upper arm. - Change the injection site each time you inject. - Do not inject into skin that is tender, damaged or has bruises or scars.
+- You can inject into your thigh or belly (abdomen), but not the area 2 inches (5 cm) around your belly button (navel). - If somebody else gives you the injection, you can also use the outer area of the upper arm. - Change the injection site each time you inject. - Do not inject into skin that is tender, damaged or has bruises or scars.